-Visual learners are those who learn best through what they see.
+Visual learners learn best through what they see.

-- is good at reading maps and charts.
+- are good at reading maps and charts

 Visual Learners should try to make use of diagrams and charts while they study.
-This is becoming easier as there is now so much educational material put in these formats.
+Thank goodness there is now so much educational material put in these formats!

 Copy down all the diagrams you can

-If a teacher draws a diagram on the whiteboard — copy it down.
+If your teacher draws a diagram on the whiteboard — copy it down.
 Ask them to label it properly.

-It wouldn’t even be too much to ask a teacher to draw their own version of a diagram for you.
-The more diagrams you can get your hands on – the better.
+When the opportunity presents itself, ask your teacher to draw their own version of a diagram for you.
+The more diagrams you can get your hands on the better.

 Videos are great resources for Visual Learners.
-Which is why it’s fantastic that there are now so many freely available educational videos online.
+How lucky are you guys that there are now so many freely available educational videos online.

 Visual Learners love using highlighters.
-They make things bright and colourful while making the important bits of study notes stand out which helps you to remember those important bits!
+They make things bright and colorful which, among other benefits, makes the important bits of study notes stand out which helps you to remember those important bits!

 Use flash cards

-While flash cards are a fantastic learning technique for Kinaesthetic Learners, they can also be a great way for Visual Learners to study.
+While flash cards are a fantastic learning technique for Kinaesthetic Learners, they can also be a great study tool for Visual Learners.

-They are particularly effective if used with diagrams or charts.
+Flash cards will be particularly effective for Visual Learners if they include diagrams.
 E.g. What is this part of a cell called, what does it do?
 What does a graph that looks like this mean?
 Who is this, when was she born and what did she do?

 Replace words with symbols or initials

 This simple tip can help speed up the process of making study notes (simply by the fact that you save time not writing every word out in full).
-It also gets Visual Learners to associate symbols with concepts, rather than words – increasing the strength of association.
+It also gets Visual Learners to associate symbols with concepts, rather than words, which increases the strength of association.

-If you or your child is a Visual learner, and you have a suggestion for us to add to the list we’d love to hear it!
-Tell us here.
+If you or if your teen is a Visual learner and you have a study tip that isn’t on this list let us know, we’d love to hear it!

-Most people don’t fit perfectly into one of the four learning style categories.
-Most students have a combination Learning Style!
+Most people don’t fit perfectly into just one of the four learning style categories — most students have a combination Learning Style!